-The goal of the Two Day Workshop, planned for Anchorage, Alaska, planned for November 2020, is developing a final knowledge product, which is a comprehensive project report summarizing the findings of the Working Groups and the project.
+The goal of the Two Day Workshop, planned for Anchorage, Alaska, planned for late October 2020, is developing a final knowledge product, which is a comprehensive project report summarizing the findings of the Working Groups and the project.
 The OC will be the same for the first and second workshops.
 The Project PI will leverage past deliberations from the first workshop and the follow-on Working Group activities to stimulate collaboration and consensus on a pathway forward for Arctic oil spill response modeling, including acceptance of standards, assumptions, algorithms and approaches to solve a variety of issues.

 The key is to start and maintain an open channel of communication among responders, scientists and modelers.
 This follow-up workshop is essential to ensure that the final product is consistent and cohesive, especially because multiple groups will be working on the topics.
 Accordingly, the Creating Project Final Knowledge Product, Two Day Workshop will also allow the responders to be sure that the proposed products are useful and that suggested model developments will conform to key criteria that fulfill the decision maker’s needs.
 This workshop will consist of report outs from the Working Groups and feedback from the stakeholders (e.g., NOAA ORR, USCG, Core Team, and Project Champion).
 Breakout groups will modify their products, as needed, based on the plenary sessions and further cross-fertilization with other groups.
 The final product of the second workshop will be the final Working Group individual reports and a detailed outline of the final knowledge product.
 The Project PI will subsequently conduct report writing and coordination of the final Working Group products.

-Phase 6: Creating and Submitting the Final Knowledge Product: Planned for Program Year 7.
+Phase 6: Creating and Submitting the Final Knowledge Product:

 The Project PI will draft the final knowledge product: Oil Spill Modeling for Improved Response to Arctic Maritime Spills: The Path Forward as a comprehensive report, providing reviews and conclusions, addressing the following:

 A review of the current state-of-the-art on oil spill response modeling for Arctic Maritime oil spills;